Khalid Sheldrake: Early life

 In 1920, Sheldrake founded a journal called Britain and India.
 He also founded the Muslim News Journal and was editor of a monthly magazine called The Minaret.
 He was awarded an honorary doctorate of literature from Ecuador.

-Sheldrake helped to found the Fazl Mosque in Southfields, southwest London, which opened in 1926.
-Sheldrake then founded mosques in Peckham Rye and East Dulwich in southeast London.
+Sheldrake founded mosques in Peckham Rye and East Dulwich in southeast London.
 He founded the Western Islamic Association, which opened a branch in South Shields in 1930.

 Sheldrake married a woman called Sybil, who converted to Islam and changed her name to Ghazia.
 They had two sons.
 They made their family home in suburban Forest Hill, London, from which Sheldrake commuted to the family pickle factory in Denmark Hill.

 Sheldrake sought to convert fellow-Britons to Islam.
 In 1932, he conducted the conversion of Gladys Milton Palmer, wife of Bertram Willes Dayrell Brooke, aboard a chartered Imperial Airways 42-seat airliner over the English Channel.
 Gladys was the daughter of Huntley & Palmers biscuit magnate Walter Palmer, and Brooke was the son of Charles Vyner Brooke, the last Rajah of Sarawak.
 Sheldrake renamed her "Khair-ul-Nissa" ("Fairest of women").